Principles of Success – Achieving Sustainable Impact

 Some projects and transformations succeed; others fail.
 Some individuals always appear to be “lucky”, others are constantly struggling.
 How come?
 Is it all just a result of good (or bad) luck and coincidence?
 About being at the right place at the right time?
 Or is there more to it?

-Yes, there certainly is!
+There certainly is!
 But how to ensure that success?
 What are the distinctive principles and frameworks that can be applied?
 What can individuals, and groups, do to become (more) successful, in a sustainable way?
 Not just theoretically, but very practically?

 The training program’s foundations build on the research and writing of Napoleon Hill, who studied meticulously some of the most successful people of his time, such as Andrew Carnegie, Thomas Edison, and Henry Ford.
 Napoleon Hill’s Success Principles are as relevant today as they were at the time when he compiled them.
 “Whatever the mind can conceive and believe, it can achieve”, yet “nothing comes from nothing”.
 Success requires purpose and positive mental attitude, together with going the extra mile, while maintaining balance.
 And most importantly: a quitter never wins, while a winner never quits!
-During the program, we will jointly explore all success principles, ask ourselves how to apply them in today’s context, and discover how to use them for our own best benefit, in very practical ways.
+During the program, we will jointly explore all success principles, ask ourselves how to apply them in today’s context, and discover how to use them for our best benefit.

 Objectives of the Program